Elastica: History

-The mid-90s witnessed another "British Invasion" in America.
-"Stutter" and "Connection" received airplay on modern rock radio and both charted on the Billboard Hot 100, peaking at numbers 67 and 53 respectively; their debut album also charted and was later certified gold).
+The mid-1990s saw Elastica release music in the USA.
+"Stutter" and "Connection" received airplay on modern rock radio and both charted on the Billboard Hot 100, peaking at numbers 67 and 53 respectively; their debut album also charted and was later certified gold.
 After performing at the 1995 Glastonbury Festival, the band joined the Lollapalooza tour continuing an almost solid year of constant gigs where they toured North America four times.
 Citing exhaustion, Annie Holland quit the band in early August 1995 and was replaced for the remainder of the tour by session bassist Abby Travis.
 Holland was not permanently replaced until the arrival of Sheila Chipperfield in the spring of 1996.
 Around this time, keyboardist David Bush (ex-the Fall) was added to the line-up.

 After playing more shows and demoing new material in the first half of 1996, Elastica entered the studio in the later part of the year to begin work on their second album.
 By late 1998 Matthews had left the band.
 She was replaced by guitarist Paul Jones (of the band Linoleum) and keyboardist Mew.
 Around this time, Chipperfield was replaced by the returning Annie Holland.

 As a tribute to the "lost years" of the band, a self-titled six-track EP appeared in August 1999, collecting a variety of recordings from a multitude of aborted sessions.
 This EP marked the first new material from the band in over four years.
 After re-recording most of these songs in mid-1999, along with new compositions, the band played their first set of shows in years.
 In November 1999, Elastica parted ways with their international distributor Geffen after their US distributor DGC was merged into Geffen/Interscope amidst a label shakeup, and the band subsequently signed with Atlantic Records.
 Their second proper album, The Menace, was released in April 2000; it was significantly less critically and commercially successful than the band's debut album.
 In February 2001, Deceptive Records closed down due to financial struggles and Atlantic Records dropped the band soon after due to poor sales, leaving the band without any record label.
 In October 2001, following fruitless sessions for an intended third Elastica album, the band announced their amicable break-up, owing to exhaustion from touring and disappointing sales of The Menace.
 The band's farewell single, "The Bitch Don't Work", was released by Wichita Recordings in November 2001.